carlos-rian/pysqlx-engine/readme.md

 PySQLXEngine supports the option of sending **raw sql** to your database.

-The PySQLXEngine is a minimalist **Async** SQL engine.
+The PySQLXEngine is a minimalist **Async and Sync** SQL engine.
 Currently this lib only supports *async and sync programming*.

+The PySQLXEngine was created and thought to be minimalistic, but very efficient.
+The core is write in Rust, making communication between database and Python more efficient.

 Database Support: